 The allocations are aggregated by network level to obtain a percentage per network level of total price control allowed revenue.

 The proposer argues that the use of such historical data to determine the percentages which are used to allocate price control revenues to network levels is due a review.
-However, such a review is outside of the scope of DCP 266 and, as highlighted earlier, is being considered as part of a wider review of the CDCM taking place outside of this CP.
+However, such a review is outside of the scope of DCP 266 and therefore any changes to this would need to be considered by another Change Proposal.

-The logical defect which DCP 266 seeks to correct is entirely unrelated to the PCDM method of calculating the percentages used to allocate price control revenues to network levels.
+The perceived logical defect which DCP 266 seeks to correct is entirely unrelated to the PCDM method of calculating the percentages used to allocate price control revenues to network levels.
 The defect does not affect these calculations and manifests after the percentages have been determined.
 Therefore, any review of the method of calculating these percentages would need to be the subject of a separate and unrelated change proposal.

 It is the proposer’s view that DCP 266 assumes the method of allocating price control revenue to network levels remains as appropriate as it is currently accepted to be.
 However, it should be noted that once the DCP 266 methodology is in place it will provide the benefit of ensuring that any future change to the allocation of price control revenue to network levels is properly reflected in the CDCM discounts received by LDNOs.
 By contrast, under the current methodology, any change in the PDCM allocation of price control revenue to network levels will not be properly reflected in the CDCM discounts received by LDNOs unless the same change in allocation to network levels is also made in the CDCM incremental cost methodology.